dwinterLA-zz/ground-source/README.md

 The api key is used for the javascript api (used on the home and inner listing page) as well as the static api (used on the email newsletter).

-To prevent abuse of our token, the refferer has been restricted to groundsource.net and localhost.
+To prevent abuse of our token, the referer has been restricted to groundsource.net and localhost.

 ## Site Data